htailor/python_library_math/README.md

 Installation
 ------------

-Place `libmath.py` in current working directory and import functions by normal methods.
+Place `libmath.py` in the current working directory of your project and import functions by normal methods.

 ```python
 from libmath import *